Yueningwang/ASAP/README.md

 6. Buildings (.gdb)
 7. Arcgis license offered by instructor

-## Procedures
+## Plan
-1. Select an area for case study
+1. Select an area for case study, details are shown in the "Case Study" section
 2. Rasterize the region and obtain information via different tools on ArcMap
+3. Case study has to be comprehensive enough so the exported models and their corresponding python scripts can process data from other similar regions.
+For example, model created in this project can also be used in San Francisco or other regions with different latitude and longitude.

-## Study CaseS
+## Case Study
-The study case is selected as one area where buildings, some parking lots and empty grounds exist in a well sorted pattern.
+The case region, where buildings, some parking lots and empty grounds exist in a well sorted pattern, was selected.
 The selected las file name is 1659_2614.las.
 LAS file contains raw LIDAR point cloud data including x, y and z values.
-By creating a new "LAS Dataset" it is possible to load the data into Arcmap
+By creating a new "LAS Dataset" it is possible to load the data into Arcmap.
+Creating masks that could trim unnecessary and unwanted data points.
+Aspect, slope, solar radiation and human sorting are five masks necessary to create.

 ## Tips